matthias-reis/carda-gatsby/content/articles/2020/12/mantis-interview-en.md

 ---
 date: 2020-12-28T12:56:00.000Z
-slug: mantis-interview-en
 typeName: Interview
 title: Post-Everything Band Mantis
 subTitle: We Love Working With The Dunk!team
 seoTitle: Post-Everything Band Mantis – "We Love Working With The Dunk!team"
 description: Mantis call themselves a "post-everything" band, and this describes their music quite perfectly.
 On the 27th of November, they released their brand new album "Glint".
 I now had the chance to talk to them about it.
 image: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2020-12-mantis-1-l-jpeg-imagine-d8d8d8_cab7a9_1440_1080/640.webp
 copyright: Mantis
 ogImage: https://storage.googleapis.com/cardamonchai-media/2021-11-20/2020-12-mantis-fb-png-l-jpg-imagine-e8e8d8_cfbcae_1440_754/640.webp